myousafzafar/pdf-unlocker/README.md

-# pdf-unlocker
-Python script to brute-force and unlock 4-digit password-protected PDF files using pikepdf.

-# 🔓 PDF Unlocker (4-Digit Brute Force)
+# 🔓 pdf-unlocker

-This is a simple Python script that brute-forces password-protected PDF files using 4-digit numeric combinations (0000–9999).
-Built with the powerful [`pikepdf`](https://github.com/pikepdf/pikepdf) library.
+**pdf-unlocker** is a simple Python script that brute-forces 4 (or more) digit password-protected PDF files using the `pikepdf` library.
+It tries numeric combinations from 0000 to 9999, stops when the correct password is found, and saves an unlocked copy as `unlocked.pdf`.
+Designed for educational and ethical use only, this tool is ideal for recovering access to your own secured PDFs.
+Just install `pikepdf`, place your locked PDF as `file.pdf` in the same directory as script file, and run the script — clean, readable, and easy to extend to less or more digits if needed.

 ---

 ## ⚡ Features

-- Brute-force 4-digit passwords on locked PDFs
+- Brute-force 4-digit passwords on locked PDFs (0000–9999)
-- Stops instantly when password is found
+- Stops instantly when the correct password is found
 - Saves an unlocked copy of the PDF
-- Simple, readable code for educational use
+- Simple, readable Python code
+- For ethical and educational use only!!!

 ---